Wittgenstein Centre

 Overview

 In 2021, the Shared Socioeconomic Pathways (SSPs) scenario community related to the Intergovernmental Panel on Climate Change requested an update of the human core of the SSPs, which is at the origin of this version.
 This updated version is based on 2020 as the reference year, with adjustments to certain short-term assumptions extending to 2030.
 However, most long-term assumptions have not been changed.
-Several changes were nevertheless implemented particularly in estimating and using country-specific education differentials in mortality and migration.
+Several changes were nevertheless implemented, particularly in estimating and using country-specific education differentials in mortality and migration.

 Citation